 It said the clashes were ongoing as of Saturday morning.

 Turkish troops entered the Kurdish territory from the border between Turkey’s Hakkari province and Kurdistan’s Duhok province.

 The affected areas stretch between Duhok’s Amedi areas down to Zakho, located northwest of Erbil.

 Rudaw's Nasr Ali reported from the border area that this is not the first such Turkish incursion.
 Ankara has put in place some permanent military outposts inside the Kurdish territory following similar military advances in the past.

-The PKK has been engaged in a four-decade war against the Turkish state calling for greater national and cultural rights for millions of Kurds in Turkey.
+The PKK has been engaged in a three-decade war against the Turkish state calling for greater national and cultural rights for millions of Kurds in Turkey.

 The group is headquartered in Kurdistan’s Qandil Mountains and is engaged in cross-border warfare against Turkey.
 Ankara considers the PKK a terrorist group.

 Turkey has frequently bombed PKK bases inside the Kurdistan Region after clashes resumed between Ankara and Kurdish fighters in July 2015.